Chimney Chase Covers | We Install The Best Covers

 If rust damage isn’t repaired, the middle of the cover will tend to sink and begin to accumulate water, leaves, and other types of debris.
 The additional stress on the chimney chase cover causes the top to deteriorate further.
 Holes and cracks can develop, allowing water to seep into the structure.

 Problems Can Occur with Chimney Chase Covers

-Chimney chase covers are necessities and, like all varieties of chimney toppers, serve the very important purpose of preventing moisture, animals, leaves and other debris from getting into the chase.
+Chimney chase covers are necessities and, like all varieties of chimney toppers, serve the important purpose of preventing moisture and other debris from getting into the chase.
 If a chimney topper deteriorates to the point that moisture is no longer kept out, many problems can occur which require expensive repairs.
 Types of damage caused by moisture in the chimney include: rotting wood framing, mold, deterioration of the firebox caused by rusting, leakage of carbon monoxide, and damaged sheet rock.

 There are four types of chimney chase materials – galvanized steel, aluminum, copper, and stainless steel – each with their own appeal:

 Galvanized Steel Chimney Caps – As the least expensive, they rust quickly, however, and must be replaced within a few short years.